-Florida's Panhandle faces 'hurricane of a century'
+Punishing Hurricane Michael closes in on Florida Panhandle

 “Outer band of Hurricane Michael coming ashore here,” Jon Ward in Panama City said on Twitter.
 “Light rain and thunder has just begun.
 Winds should be picking up in the next couple of hours.

-NHC Director Ken Graham said Michael represented a “textbook case” of a hurricane system growing stronger as it drew near shore, in contrast to Hurricane Florence, which struck North Carolina last month after weakening in a slow, halting approach.
+NHC Director Graham said Michael represented a “textbook case” of a hurricane system growing stronger as it drew near shore, in contrast to Hurricane Florence, which struck North Carolina last month after weakening in a slow, halting approach.

 He said the storm would still have hurricane-force winds as it pushed through Florida into Georgia and tropical storm-force winds when it reaches the Carolinas, which are still reeling from post-Florence flooding.
 Up to a foot (30 cm) of rainfall was forecast for some areas.

-The region should brace for “major infrastructure damage,” specifically to electricity distribution, wastewater treatment systems and transportation networks, Jeff Byard, associate administrator for FEMA, told reporters on a conference call.
+The region should brace for “major infrastructure damage,” specifically to electricity distribution, wastewater treatment systems and transportation networks, Jeff Byard, associate administrator for the Federal Emergency Management Agency, told reporters on a conference call.

 Many state offices, schools and universities in the area have been closed since Tuesday.